Photographs by Mika NINAGAWA │ Interview & Text by Senichi ZOSHIGAYA

 Of course, I’d like them to keep trying.
 Honestly, knowing and learning about society more extensively is more important than rugby.
 After all, even for the national team, para-athletes and rugby are a very, very small world and only a small section of society.
 They should go out into the world and see the parts that aren’t just their own previous sphere to instill that in someone.
 You can get as much information as you like on the internet, but it’s very important to go to those places and understand unfiltered opinions and sensations from experience.
 The world around rugby has developed now in Japan, so there must be more we can contribute in the future, including to how things are in developing countries and outreach.
 So I’d like to do those kinds of things.

-I wanted to make sure to embody for my sons looking at things not just by the measure of the environment where I grew up in Kochi Prefecture but by a larger measure and that putting yourself out there improves your possibilities.
+But by taking on challenges, I wanted to make sure to embody for my sons looking at things not just by the measure of the environment where I grew up in Kochi Prefecture but by a larger measure and that putting yourself out there improves your possibilities.

 We talked a little about your two sons at the beginning of the interview.
 What’s your family’s reaction to your participation in the Tokyo Paralympic Games now?

+I sent a message to our family LINE group: “I was chosen to participate in the Paralympic Games!”
 My son sent me a surprised response that said, “Huh?
 That wasn’t already decided?” (laughs).
 My older and younger son both play soccer.
 The older one lives away from home, in a dorm in Shizuoka, obsessed with playing soccer every day.

 Do you and your sons normally talk about each other’s games?